capactio/capact/docs/proposal/20211207-delegated-storage.md

             },
             "additionalProperties": false
           }
+      backend:
-      backend: a36ed738-dfe7-45ec-acd1-8e44e8db893b # immutable - contains TypeInstance ID
+        id: "a36ed738-dfe7-45ec-acd1-8e44e8db893b" # new immutable property - contains TypeInstance ID
-      # if not provided during TypeInstance creation, fallback to default one
+          # if not provided during TypeInstance creation, fallback to default one (get TypeInstance with proper Attribute and write its ID in this property)
       ```

 1. In fresh Capact installation, there is one TypeInstance already preregistered: